A group of people in scrubs and full head coverings standing at an operating table in an operating room setting.

 Surgical Critical Care

-• This is a four-week rotation during which the Fellow will be scheduled to be a part of the Surgical Intensive Care Unit team to learn more about the pre/post-operative or non-operative care of trauma patients in the ICU.
-During this rotation, the Fellow will participate in multidisciplinary rounds and decision-making in advancing the care of trauma patients.
+• This is a four-week rotation during which the clinical instructor will be scheduled to be a part of the Surgical Intensive Care Unit team to learn more about the pre/post-operative or non-operative care of trauma patients in the ICU.
+During this rotation, the clinical instructor will participate in multidisciplinary rounds and decision-making in advancing the care of trauma patients.

-• The Fellow will function in the capacity of a trainee in the SICU under the supervision of the ICU attending.
+• The clinical instructor will function in the capacity of a trainee in the SICU under the supervision of the ICU attending.

-• It is recommended that the Fellow take two overnight in-house calls during the course of this rotation.
+• It is recommended that the clinical instructor take two overnight in-house calls during the course of this rotation.
 They will cover both the MICU and SICU overnight under the supervision of an in-house ICU attending.